Comprehensive Review Real Customer Analysis

 Quality and Durability

 Here is where we have to balance the praise with a dose of reality.
 The build quality, in terms of assembly and materials (the mesh, the foam), is top-notch.
 It feels premium.
-However, the durability of the outsole is the Achilles' heel for some.
+But the durability of the outsole is the Achilles' heel for some.

 While many users report getting hundreds of miles out of them without issue, those who abuse them on rough asphalt or intense cross-training floors report the rubber smoothing out faster than expected.
 It's a trade-off.
 You get lighter weight and better grip, but you might lose some longevity compared to a heavy-duty trainer.
 It's like buying a sports car; you don't expect the tires to last as long as a sedan's, right?